GhostVox/ghostvox.io-backend/ReadMe.md

 # Ghostvox Backend RESTful API

 This is the backend for the **Ghostvox app**.
 It is a RESTful API built using Go, hosted on Fly.io with a PostgreSQL database.
-The API handles storage and retrieval of  polls and their data for the Ghostvox app.
+The API handles storage and retrieval of polls and their associated data for the Ghostvox app.

----

 ## Endpoints
-&nbsp;
-&nbsp;

 ### User Endpoints

 #### 🚀 Create User ✅